1. Getting Started

 2.6 Git Basics - Tagging

-This command lists the tags in alphabetical order; the order in which they appear has no real importance.
+This command lists the tags in alphabetical order; the order in which they are displayed has no real importance.

-You can also search for tags with a particular pattern.
+You can also search for tags that match a particular pattern.
 The Git source repo, for instance, contains more than 500 tags.
-If you’re only interested in looking at the 1.8.5 series, you can run this:
+If you’re interested only in looking at the 1.8.5 series, you can run this:

-Git uses two main types of tags: lightweight and annotated.
+Git supports two types of tags: lightweight and annotated.